What is ransomware?

-Victims could also restore their system from a backup stored on a separate disk.
-If in the cloud, then victims could reformat their disk and restore from a previous backup.
+Victims could also restore their system from backup files stored on a separate disk.
+If they are in the cloud, then victims could reformat their disk and restore from a previous backup.

-Windows users specifically could use System Restore, which is a function that rolls Windows devices (along with system files) back to a certain marked point in time -- in this case, before the computer was infected.
-For this to work, System Restore needs to be enabled beforehand, so that it can mark a place in time for the computer to return to.
+Windows users specifically could use System Restore, which is a function that rolls Windows devices and their system files back to a certain marked point in time -- in this case, before the computer was infected.
+For this to work, System Restore needs to be enabled beforehand so that it can mark a place in time for the computer to return to.
 Windows enables System Restore by default.

 Mobile ransomware is malware that holds a victim's data hostage, afflicting mobile devices -- commonly smartphones.
-Mobile ransomware operates on the same premise as other types of ransomware, where a user is blocked access to the data on their device by an attacker until they make a payment to the attacker.
+Mobile ransomware operates on the same premise as other types of ransomware, where an attacker blocks a user's access to the data on their device until they make a payment to the attacker.
 Once the malware is downloaded on the infected device, a message appears demanding payment before unlocking the device.
 If the ransom is paid, a code is sent to unlock the device or decrypt its data.

 Typically, mobile ransomware hides as a legitimate app in a third-party app store.
-Hackers commonly pick popular apps to imitate, waiting for an unsuspecting user to download it, and with it, the malware.
-Smartphone users may also get infected with mobile ransomware by visiting websites or by clicking a link that appears in an email or text message.
+Hackers commonly pick popular apps to imitate, waiting for an unsuspecting user to download it and, with it, the malware.
+Smartphone users may also get infected with mobile ransomware by visiting websites or by clicking on a link that appears in an email or text message.

-Tips to avoid becoming a victim to mobile ransomware include:
+Tips to avoid becoming a victim to mobile ransomware include the following:

-- Do not download apps using third-party app stores (stick to the Apple App Store and Google Play Store).
+- Do not download apps using third-party app stores.
+Stick to Apple App Store and Google Play Store.